SinixND/roguelike/README.md

 # TODOs
 # active
+[0] rename variables to snake_case, abbreviate variable names

+[1] std::set to std::unordered_set

+[1] (const preferred) reference function arguments, out-params as address

+[1] check contiguous memory in ContiguousContainer and the retrieved elements

+# Shortterm
-[5] Render sprites/textures
+[0] Render sprites/textures

     - check managers for entities, or entities for components, or on component change notify systems

+[1] split globals and settings

-# Shortterm
+# Longterm
 [0] make ECS
-[4] split globals and settings

-# Longterm

 # Continuous
 [0] plan structure with UML